Moments in My Mind

 “Unfortunately, the more we dig, the more we find that too many are underreporting or not reporting at all,” DeVos said.
 “We will continue to hold colleges and universities accountable and work with them to ensure their reporting is full, accurate, and transparent, as required by the law.”

 For example, from January 2012 to June 2018, 15 colleges and universities reported receiving $15.5 million from Hanban, the headquarters of Confucius Institutes, which are schools and programs funded by the Chinese government that commonly teach language and culture but are controlled by high-ranking officials in Beijing and widely considered a propaganda machine.

 But when Senate investigators requested financial records from 100 U.S. schools, it found that Hanban had actually contributed $113 million to U.S. schools during that time period – more than seven times the amount originally reported.

 “The largest colleges and universities are multi-billion dollar, multi-national enterprises using opaque foundations, foreign campuses, and other sophisticated legal structures to generate revenue that is intermingled with domestic sources of funding from tuition, grants, and the like,” Education Department officials told Congress in a preliminary report on the agency’s investigation.

 “These colleges and universities actively solicit foreign governments, corporations, and nationals for funds although some donors are known to be hostile to the United States and may be seeking to project ‘soft power,’ steal sensitive and proprietary research and development data and other intellectual property, and spread propaganda benefitting foreign governments,” they said.”

-Just think China, Saudi Arabia, Qatar, the United Arab Emirates all steal the money from their citizen, keeping up repression against their citizen, leaving most of their people in poverty, with no possibility to go proper schools, apart from leaning the Quran, never mind university, let them live in misery and ignorance!
+Just think China, Saudi Arabia, Qatar, the United Arab Emirates all steal the money from their citizen, keeping up repression against their citizen, leaving most of their people in poverty, with no possibility to go to proper schools, apart from learning the Quran, never mind university, let them live in misery and ignorance!